BigQuery

 Overview

 Google BigQuery is a fully managed, serverless data warehouse that enables scalable analysis over large datasets.
-In Zenskar, you can use BigQuery as a data source for aggregates and dashboards.
+In Zenskar, you can use BigQuery as a data source for billable metrics and dashboards.

 Prerequisites